 - Connect to a server location in the U.S.

-- Choose your preferred streaming platform to watch ABC or ESPN.
+- Open your NBA League Pass or choose your preferred streaming platform to watch ABC or ESPN.

 - Tune in and enjoy!